MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connector-platform.md

 ## Sample scenarios

 As a SaaS vendor, building a Defender for Cloud Apps connector for your app enhances your app security with Defender for Cloud Apps' SaaS security posture management and threat protections features.
-SaaS apps with connectors are also automatically added to the [Microsoft 365 Defender partner catalog](/microsoft-365/security/defender-endpoint/technological-partners)<!--automatically? really?-->, providing vendors with more visibility and opportunities to expand to new customers.
+SaaS apps with connectors are also added to the [Microsoft 365 Defender partner catalog](/microsoft-365/security/defender-endpoint/technological-partners), providing vendors with more visibility and opportunities to expand to new customers.

 For example, you might create a connector for your app in one of the following scenarios: